 A CASB offers several cloud security features that protect data from external and internal hackers as well as malware.
 CASB can be used for:

-• Discover and control shadow IT: Organizations can identify and track unauthorized cloud services used without team knowledge or approval, enabling the proper action to bring them under control.
+• Discover and control shadow IT: Organizations can identify and track unauthorized cloud services used without team knowledge or approval, enabling the proper action to control them.
+CASBs use various discovery methods, including log analysis and network traffic monitoring, to uncover shadow IT.
+They can then assess the risk of these applications and either block or manage them, ensuring compliance with security policies.

 Services Offered by CASB Providers